 Stimulus checks from the $1.9 trillion American Rescue Plan Act of 2021 are hitting the nation’s bank accounts.
 The amount varies, but if you had income below certain levels — $75,000 for individuals, $112,500 for heads of household and $150,000 for couples filing jointly — you would receive $1,400 per person as a direct deposit or mailed check.
 There’s also an additional $1,400 for each dependent claimed on the most recent tax filings.

-The Question Is, for Divorced Families, Who Gets That Money?
+The Question Is, for Divorced Families, Which Parent Gets That Stimulus Money?

 “Whoever claims the child as a dependent on their 2019 tax return will receive the dependent stimulus payment, being paid in 2021,” says Grimes.
 “Therefore, divorced couples who jointly filed taxes as a married couple may run into issues over how to split the single deposit.”